 Abstract Submission is Open

-Authors will be notified of acceptance not later than 10th May 2017.
+Authors will be notified of acceptance by the end of May 2017.

 The deadline for the final paper is 15th July 2017.